erroronline1/estimateWB/README.md

 ## Estimate Workbench

-A FreeCAD workbench to estimate material quantity by volume or weight or selected parts
+A FreeCAD workbench to estimate material quantity by volume or weight for selected parts

 ### Background
 This frankenstein's monster of a workbench for FreeCAD has been somehow sewn together to work almost as expected.